 While most pre workouts are primarily used to boost energy levels and help you feel on point in the gym, lots of them also contain ingredients designed to help with muscle pumps.

-Basically, they work to increase the blood flow to the muscles by raising Nitric Oxide levels.
-This helps your muscles work harder and feel bigger during your gym sessions.
+Basically, they work to increase the blood flow to the muscles.
+This could help your muscles work harder and feel bigger during your gym sessions.

 That’s where L-Arginine comes in.
 It’s known as a “conditionally essential” amino acid and plays a role in blood flow and Nitric Oxide levels.